SpikeInterface/spikeinterface-dockerfiles/spikeinterface/README.md

 **Important Note**
-The `--rm` flag means the container is a on-off (will self-destroy upon closure).
+The `--rm` flag means the container is a one-off (will self-destroy upon closure).
 To make the container persitant, remove the `--rm flag` from the docker call.
 In which case, the container will persist.
 To start a stopped container, run `docker start spikeinterface` in a terminal, or use the Docker Desktop interface to start it.

 ### How to build this image